ezpaarse-project/readlabs/README.md

 ## Description

 Data updates are performed manually via Inist-CNRS internal scripts.
 Data is stored in an elastic index.
-To access this data, ezunpaywall offers a RESTful API accessible via an API key.
+To access this data, readlabs offers a RESTful API accessible via an API key.

 For application administrators, it's possible to manage these keys via the API and a web interface (coming soon).